vernonclarke/SPNfinal/README.md

    Neuron must be installed via a downloaded setup.exe.

-   I have provided a separate 'environment_pc.yml'.
+   There is a separate 'environment_pc.yml' for Windows.
 Limited testing on a Windows laptop showed the simulations working.

    You may need to change the NEURON version (the Windows laptop used for testing had NEURON 8.2.0 installed) in